CRM stands for Customer Relationship Management and it’s a vital concept for business owners.

 CRM, or customer relationship management, is a term that encompasses all forms of gathering client information, storing it and leveraging it as a business.
 Your CRM software stores all of the information gathered from interactions with your clients, from the initial purchase or sign-up, through to product returns, queries, some browsing information (such as how long they viewed certain products on your website) and more.

-Not only does a good CRM system help to keep your customer details up to date, it can be used to improve your relationship with clients in the future, ensuring further purchases and spending down the road.
-You can see which of your products they have purchased in the past and which website pages they spend time exploring, so you can tailor your messaging and approach to them specifically.
+Not only does a good CRM system help to keep your customer details up to date, it can also be used to improve your relationship with clients in the future, ensuring further purchases and spending down the road.
+You can see which of your products they have purchased in the past and which website pages they spend time exploring, so you can tailor your messaging and approach to their individual needs.

 You can also improve collaboration between those within your business with CRM.
 By opening a client’s file, staff can quickly assess the current business relationship with that client, allowing salespeople to step in for one another when one is out sick, or allowing account executives to view the overall situation without needing to check in with multiple departments.